Grow Your Own Chicken and Rabbit Feed: 7 Ideas + Tips

 5. Grow Herbs for Your Chickens and Rabbits

-Chickens and rabbits love the taste of fresh herbs from the garden, including parsley, sage, rosemary, oregano, thyme, basil, mint, and more.
+Chickens and rabbits love the taste of fresh herbs from the garden, including parsley, cilantro, sage, rosemary, oregano, thyme, basil, mint, and more.
 They’ll eat everything from the leaves to the flowers and tender stems.
 Your rabbits will love chewing on tough woody stems at the end of the season too.

 Herbs are full of beneficial vitamins, minerals, and antioxidants.
 Some have additional benefits, like boosting the immune system, fighting parasites, and calming anxiety.
 Offering herbs to your rabbits and chickens regularly is a great way to boost their health and add variety to their diet at the same time.